 Holding your breath or breathing very shallowly is a common reaction to chronic pain.
 This causes a build-up of tension, tightening the muscles of the body and making the pain worse.
 Deep breathing is a good technique to release that tension.
 An added benefit is increased blood flow and oxygenation, which facilities healing.

 Meditation experts recommend visualizing a balloon in the stomach.
 As you breathe in, fill the balloon.
 Put your hands on your stomach so you can feel the air moving into the balloon.
 Exhale just as deeply, deflating the balloon just as you filled it.

 You can practice this technique anywhere, but at least once or twice a day, try to find a quiet spot and really get comfortable.
 Use your deep breathing as a form of meditation to settle your thoughts and take a break for a few minutes.

 Don’t Concentrate on the Pain

-The more you think of your pain, the more you will hurt.
+The more you think of your chronic pain, the more you will hurt.
 It’s crucial to find some activity that completely absorbs your mind.
 Concentration is a powerful pain reliever, especially when you’re doing something you enjoy.
 If you don’t have a hobby or an all-consuming project, find one!